 Of course, prices differ from region to region in Spain.
 For instance, Costa Brava has higher living costs than many other seaside locations in Spain.
-However, at restaurants everywhere in Spain, you can expect prices to be quite inexpensive, beginning typically around €1.50 on the least costly side and on the expensive side, €2.50 to enjoy a glass of wine on a terrace with luxurious patio chairs.
+However, at restaurants everywhere in Spain, you can expect prices to be quite inexpensive, beginning typically around €1.50 on the least costly side and on the expensive side, €2.50 to enjoy a glass of wine on a terrace with a fabulous sea view.
 Bars and luxury hotels tend to charge around €3 for a glass of wine, though, but when you compare these prices with those paid in Britain, they are all still very reasonable.
 The costs of beverages in London and even in Yorkshire often astound those who encounter them at a pub.
 Often, a little glass of wine can cost at minimum of £4.95.